PeakLearner/PeakLearner/README.md

 ## ToDo
     1. True Positive Vs False Positive matrix
                 This is used to calculate the best model, and if one isnt found then send to the cluster to generate a new one.
-This should be done inside of the "do_Post()" methond inside ourServer.py.
+This should be done inside of the "send_Post()" method inside ourServer.py.
 This is the function that handles the incoming labels from the browser.
-    2.
+    2. Connect to the Cluster.
+This will also be done inside of the send_post function inside of the ourServer.py file.
+There was a code stub immediately after adding data to the database where a presumptive cluster call could be made.

 ## Server